SECURITY ALERT: New LinkedIn OneDrive Phishing Campaign Detected by Heimdal™ Security

 Heimdal™ Security’s Incident Investigation and Response Department have recently discovered a new phishing campaign that aims to compromise LinkedIn accounts.
 The intel gathered so far, suggests that the malicious operation indiscriminately targets business and personal accounts in an attempt to harvest Microsoft login credentials.
 To date, no identity cases have been registered.
 Heimdal Security™ will continue to monitor all online channels.

 Coined the LinkedIn OneDrive Phishing Campaign, the malicious actors behind the latest credential-stealing operation are using fabricated LinkedIn profiles to get in touch with their victims.
-In 80% of cases, the malicious actors aimed for business owners or decision-makers.
+In 80% of cases, the malicious actors aimed at business owners or decision-makers.
 The lure is a Microsoft Word document shared via OneDrive (private session).

 Once the victim performs a click or tap action on the OneDrive link, the browser will redirect him/her to the fraudulent OneDrive page.
 Regardless if you’re signed in or not, the fake platform will require you to input your credentials (username & password associated with your Microsoft account) to read and/or commit changes to its contents.